 Many 21st century Christians, not to mention critiques of Christianity, who regularly use I-pods, ponder photos from the Hubble telescope, marvel at images of black holes, go to Sikh and Hindu doctors, and believe that humankind emerged from a multi-billion year process of evolution, assume the following statements reflect the essence of Christianity:

 • Human sin brought death into the world.

 • We are born steeped in this original sin.

 • Jesus came to break our bondage to sin.

-• Jesus’ death was foreordained and Jesus lived his adult life knowing he was going to die on the Cross.
+• Jesus’ death was foreordained and chosen by God and Jesus lived his adult life knowing he was going to die on the Cross.

 • Jesus’ death is God’s way of securing our salvation.

 • Only a divine sacrifice can free us from sin and insure eternal life, rather than eternal damnation.

 • The only pathway to salvation is a personal relationship with Jesus, demonstrated by an explicit affirmation of our sin and the sole salvation of Jesus Christ.